Kindred (Marvel Comics): Return as Kindred and new origin

-Harry and Carlie race through Kindred's catacombs, and find that some of the walls are easy to push over.
-They find Carlie's morgue on the other end of one, containing a body.
-Carlie warns Harry not to look, but he does anyway.
-It is also revealed through flashbacks dating back to Harry's childhood that the cause of most of Harry's personal problems, from addiction to insanity, comes from him having a tortured soul which was traded to the demon Mephisto by Harry's father in exchange for a more prosperous quality of life, which Norman had been struggling to provide for him and his son.
-Norman is reminded of these deeds when he visits the house in Europe, discovering two cloning pods as well as the old artificial intelligence unit which houses Harry's brain waves.
+Flashbacks dating back to Harry's childhood reveal that the cause of most of his personal problems, from addiction to insanity, comes from him having a tortured soul which Norman traded to Mephisto in exchange for a more prosperous quality of life, which Norman had been struggling to provide for him and his son.
+Norman is reminded of these deeds when he visits the house in Europe, discovering two cloning pods as well as an old artificial intelligence unit which houses Harry's brain waves.
 This version of Harry taunts his father.